 Hospitals are also noisy and distracting, so a pretty eye mask, earplugs and a lavender pillow spray would be a welcome present.

-A stand for their iPad or tablet, a puzzle or colouring book and crayons, and a weighted lap tray, so food can be pulled up within the patient’s reach, are also good ideas.
+A stand for their iPad or tablet, a puzzle or adult colouring book and pencils, and a weighted lap tray, so food can be pulled up within the patient’s reach, are also good ideas.

 For people with cancer